SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.12.x/04-generate-entity/02-entity-structure.md

 :::info

-Do not delete `Relation` enum or `ActiveModelBehavior` impl block even if you do not want any relations or additional behavior.
+Do not delete the `Relation` enum or `ActiveModelBehavior` impl block even if they are empty.
-Keep their body empty is enough to make the entity just work.

 :::

 ## Entity